rdkit-rs/cheminee/README.md

 Intended Functionality
 ---

 Cheminée is intended to work via CLI (e.g. for diagnostics) and API endpoints.
-"Substructure search" is the first intended functionality, but Cheminée will eventually support "superstructure search", "similarity search", and exact matches.
-Aside from structure searching, the API also supports standardization of SMILES in bulk as well as indexing via Tantivy.
-Users can also search for compounds by RDKit chemical descriptors (e.g. "exactmw", " NumAtoms", etc).
+Cheminée currently supports CLI and API endpoints for "identity search" (i.e. exact structure match), "substructure search", and "superstructure search".
+We plan to create a Tanimoto-based "similarity search" endpoint in the near future.
+Aside from structure searching, the API also supports endpoints for standardization of SMILES in bulk, as well as molecular format conversions (e.g. smiles-to-molblock and molblock-to-smiles).
+Indexing endpoints (e.g. index creation, bulk indexing, compound deletion, index deletion) are executed using Tantivy.
+Users can utilize the "basic search" (i.e. non-structure search) endpoint to search for compounds by RDKit chemical descriptors (e.g. "exactmw", "NumAtoms", etc.) or any other metadata you decided to include when indexing.

 The API
 ---